alexwlchan/alexwlchan.net/src/_posts/2024/2024-03-15-step-step-step.md

 What do you feel comfortable doing?

 And that question applies to generative AI as much as it does to dancing.
+If you're using it for fun stuff, to make images or videos, that's one thing.
+If you're using them for knowledge work, if you're relying on their output, that's quite another.
-If you want to use these tools, if you're using them for knowledge work or you're relying on their output, you have to know how much you trust them.
+If you want to use these tools, you have to know how much you trust them.

 The right level of trust isn't absolute faith or complete scepticism; it's somewhere in the middle.
 Maybe you trust it for one thing, but not another.